The Parish of Bilston

 St. Leonard’s Church is located in the heart of Bilston town.
 Built in 1834, it is the fourth building to occupy the site since at least 1090 (possibly even 997).
 It is a large classical style church which has many unusual features including; a ‘chamfered’ square tower, with a cupola, clock, and a golden globe and weather vane.
 It has a fine interior, also in the classical style with many mouldings and columns; it has a number of interesting memorial plaques and a beautiful stained glass east window which depicts the crucifixion.
 Our children love exploring the church and finding out about its past and present use.

 The children always enjoy their visits to the church.
 Our Harvest Festival, Christmas Carols Service and Easter Celebration are held at St Leonard’s and are always occasions to look forward to.
 Many of our parents and members of the local community join us on these wonderful occasions.
-The children also enjoy visiting St Leonards as part of their curriculum where they are given the chance to explore the features of the church close up; to talk with Rev. Dave and ask questions, bringing their R.E., PSHE, and History topics to life.
+The children also enjoy visiting St Leonards as part of their curriculum where they are given the chance to explore the features of the church close up; to ask questions, bringing their R.E., PSHE, and History topics to life.

 We also enjoy visits from Simon Skidmore, a minister from St Chads Church who often leads worship and leads our Worship Group.